Protect Your Family from Sources of Lead

 If your home was built before 1978, it is more likely to have lead-based paint.
 In 1978, the federal government banned consumer uses of lead-based paint, but some states banned it even earlier.

-Lead paint is still present in millions of homes, sometimes under layers of newer paint.
-If the paint is in good shape, the lead paint is usually not a problem.
+Lead-based paint is still present in millions of homes, normally under layers of newer paint.
+If the paint is in good shape, the lead-based paint is usually not a problem.
 Deteriorating lead-based paint (peeling, chipping, chalking, cracking, damaged, or damp) is a hazard and needs immediate attention.

 Lead-based paint may also be a hazard when found on surfaces that children can chew or that get a lot of wear-and-tear, such as: